 - One civilian fire injury was reported every 33 minutes.

-- One outside fire was reported every 56 seconds.
+- One outside and other fire was reported every 52 seconds.

-- One vehicle fire was reported every 167 seconds.
+- One highway vehicle fire was reported every 3 minutes 8 seconds.